15 Extremely Actionable Lead Generation Strategies (That Work Fast)

 We want what we can’t have, and it’s just the way we’re wired.

-But, you should think twice before just throwing up a countdown on all your pages.
+But, you should think twice before just throwing up a countdown for every offer you have.

 Your visitors are not stupid.
 They will spot false offers pretty quick, and those who don’t will just feel deceived if they find out your offer continues to run after they have purchased.